-I am a fifth year graduate student in the Ketterson lab.
+I am a sixth year graduate student in the Ketterson lab.
 My research focuses on the behavioral and physiological mechanisms of population divergence in a seasonally sympatric songbird, the Dark-eyed Junco.

 April 14, 2018: I am very honored to receive the CISAB's William J. Rowland Mentoring Award!!

 March 27, 2018: Read my latest blog post about the Environmental Resilience Institute at Indiana University, here.

 January 6, 2018: I gave a talk, entitled: "Differences in female reproductive timing may contribute to

 divergence in seasonally sympatric populations." at the Society for Integrative and Comparative Biology Conference in San Francisco, CA.

 December 7, 2017: My students presented their final projects for my Animal Behavior class, which marks the end of the semester!